California Credit Service Organization Bond: A Comprehensive Guide

 How Much Does the California Credit Service Organization Bond Cost?

-The California Credit Service Organization surety bond can cost anywhere between $1,000 to $7,500 per year.
+The California Credit Service Organization surety bond can cost anywhere between $1,000 to $7,500 per year or $100 to $750 per year.
 Insurance companies determine the rate based on a number of factors including your customer’s credit score and experience.
 The chart below offers a quick reference for the approximate bond cost on the $100,000 bond requirement.

 *The credit score ranges do not include other factors that may result in a change to the annual premium offered to your customers, including but not limited to, years of experience and underlying credit factors contained within the business owner’s credit report.